Alluxio/alluxio/docs/en/advanced/Scalability-Tuning.md

 b.
 Each thread spawned by the master JVM requires off heap space determined by the thread stack size.
 When setting the heap size, ensure that you have enough memory allocated for off heap storage.
-For example, to spawn `50` thousand threads with a default thread stack size of `1MB` ensure you have at least `50GB` of off-heap space available.
+For example, to spawn `50000` threads with a default thread stack size of `1MB` ensure you have at least `50GB` of off-heap space available.

 #### Thread Pool Size
 An executor pool is used on the master to handle concurrent client requests.
 If you expect a large number of concurrent clients communicating with the master, tune the thread pool size by modifying the following properties.
 The actual thread count depends on the maximum concurrency expected on the cluster.
-For example, if spawning `10` thousand concurrent tasks (clients) each with a client thread pool size of `4`, set the master thread pool max to greater than `40` thousand.
+For example, if spawning `10000` concurrent tasks (clients) each with a client thread pool size of `4`, set the master thread pool max to greater than `40000`.
 ```properties
 alluxio.master.worker.threads.max=51200
 alluxio.master.worker.threads.min=25600